About the Foundation

 Our Goals:

-- Our foundation began with the goal of aggressively seeking out new, cutting-edge therapeutic approaches to treating and preventing Parkinson’s in GBA mutation carriers; we now are focusing our efforts on the fellowship program which aims to find and foster the next generation of GBA-PD researchers.
+- The Silverstein Foundation for Parkinson’s with GBA began with the goal of aggressively seeking out new, cutting-edge therapeutic approaches to treating and preventing Parkinson’s in GBA mutation carriers; we now are focusing our efforts on the fellowship program which aims to find and foster the next generation of GBA-PD researchers.

 - We also engage with clinicians, scientists, academic laboratories and private biotechnology companies to accelerate research and clinical trials in an effort to rapidly bring new therapeutic options to patients.